realm/realm-core/README.md

 -----------------

-You can create a framework for iOS after you have built the core library for iOS (the `build-iphone` target=.
+You can create a framework for iOS after you have built the core library for iOS (the `build-ios` target).
 The framework is useful when creating apps for iPhone and iPad.
 The command is:

     sh build.sh build-ios-framework